 Preparing for Law School

 To prepare for law school, students should take courses that challenge and interest them, but no specific courses are required or recommended.
 The ABA recommends the development of numerous skills in preparation for a legal education--including analytical and problem solving skills; critical reading, writing, oral communication and listening skills; general research, task organization and management skills.
 Fulfilling or exceeding general education and major requirements satisfies many of these objectives.
-Consult the Pre-Law advisor about undergraduate courses beyond general education and major requirements.
+Consult an academic advisor about undergraduate courses beyond general education and major requirements.

-View the School of Law section of the online catalog.
+If you have questions about KU's Law School, view the School of Law section of the online catalog.